4.0 Magnitude Earthquake In Massachusetts Rocks Several New England Towns

 “It was a typical shallow [earthquake], approximately 15.1 km deep – that’s about 9 miles.
 USGS has revised it to a magnitude 4.0,” Campagna tweeted.
 Earlier reports indicated that the earthquake was slightly stronger at 4.2.

 Several social media users have taken to Facebook and Twitter to ask if others had felt their homes shake, wondering whether or not what they felt was indeed an earthquake.
-Many compared the sensation to a large truck driving by outside while others felt the shaking was more intense and instantly knew it was an earthquake.
+Many compared the sensation to a large truck driving by outside, while others felt the shaking was more intense and instantly knew it was an earthquake.

-“I felt it too in the Hartford area of CT.
+“I felt it too in the Hartford area of [Connecticut].
 I woke up to it thinking it was my lil brother rocking my bed,” one Twitter user wrote.

-“Felt in Warwick RI for several seconds.
+“Felt in Warwick, [Rhode Island], for several seconds.
 More than I’ve ever felt here before,” added another.
+Warwich is located about 42.1 miles from Bliss Corner.

 “Here in New Bedford it was bad.
 Whole house shook for like 10 seconds,” tweeted a third.
 New Bedford, Massachusetts, is located about 2.1 miles from the earthquake’s center.